 Three of the officers in Slovenia were wearing blue uniforms.
-Two Slovenian border officers were wearing all black uniforms with the emblem what the respondent described as a “serpent or a cobra” on the upper arm sleeves.
+Two officers described as Slovenian border officials were wearing all black uniforms with the emblem that the respondent described as a “serpent or a cobra” on the upper arm sleeves.

-The transit group were brought to a police station at 14.00 and detained there for approximately nine hours with no food or wate.
+The transit group were brought to a police station at 14.00 and detained there for approximately nine hours with no food or water.

 The respondent was given a document which asked what the group’s destination was.
 The respondent said “Slovenia” and the authority writing the document instead wrote or typed that the group’s intended destination was “Croatia.”
 The respondent expressed intent for asylum by saying:

 “No, no asylum for you here.
 You go back to Croatia.”

 The respondent did not understand everything that was written on the document and was not provided a translator.
 At approximately 23.00, the respondent stated that Croatian Intervention officers from came to the police station in Slovenia to transport the group out of the country.

 The transit group were driven into Croatia, the respondent stated that they were not taken to a police station.
 When the group were in Croatia the respondent again said, “I want asylum.”
 The respondent clarified his requests, stating:

 “I want asylum in Croatia.”

 What was described as a special police officer in all black told him: